PredictionWagers/v1.0/README.md

 > I will bet a maximum of $10 (minimum $2), that the Lakers will beat the Celtics tomorrow.
 I am offering a 125% profit (+125), so if you bet $2 and you win, you will receive $4.50, for a profit of $2.50.

 To use the app, you must use the Chrome or Firefox browser, and be logged into MetaMask with a <b>Kovan</b> address selected that contains <b>WAGER</b> tokens.
-1. The first time a Kovan address is used, click the <b>[Unlock WAGER Tokens]</b> button, so the app can access tokens from the account that is selected in MetaMask.
+1. The first time a Kovan address is used, click the <b>[Unlock WAGER Tokens]</b> button, so the app can access tokens from the address that is selected in MetaMask.
 2. The Proposer shall deposit tokens to cover their side of the wager.
 For example, if the Proposer offers a 125% profit on a $10 wager, then they must deposit $12.50.
 3. The Proposer may withdraw their deposit at any time before it is accepted.
-4. If a Proposer wants to bet against their own Wager Proposal, the Proposer must use a different Kovan account.
+4. If a Proposer wants to bet against their own Wager Proposal, the Proposer must use a different Kovan address.
 5. The Acceptor must unlock and deposit <b>WAGER</b> tokens, to accept at least the Minimum Proposed Wager.
 6. The app creator will post the result for each Question after the event has been completed.
 7. The result ("YOU WON, or "YOU LOST") will then be shown under "Unresolved Wagers".